GTC

 5.3 Trade, rental and leasing

-The current General Terms and Conditions of the partner company of FSS, Paragliding-Store OG (FN 489284k, LG Salzburg) with its registered office at Bundesstraße 16, 5071 Wals, apply to the commercial sector.
-When equipment is hired out, a contract is concluded free of charge on an individual basis, which comes into effect when the hired item is handed over to the borrower.
+The current General Terms and Conditions of the partner company of FSS, Paragliding-Store OG (FN 489284k, LG Salzburg), which has its registered office at the same location as FSS and where these General Terms and Conditions are also displayed, apply to the commercial sector.
+When renting equipment, a contract is concluded free of charge on an individual basis, which is concluded by handing over the rental item to the borrower.

 In the case of rental, a rental agreement for equipment is concluded on an individual basis, in which it is specified which equipment is provided for use, for what fee and for how long.
 The borrower is obliged to return the rental item after the agreed period and is liable for any damage that goes beyond normal wear and tear.